jerostax/Node-React_Emaily_App/README.md

 - Now you can start back your App by running the command " npm run dev ", this will run both server and client =) !

+### 8.3 - Routing Stumbling block

+- We need to find a way that our routes work both on the localhost and heroku server

-### 8.3 - Quick setup to avoid Proxy errors with create-react-app 2.0 or higher
+- You need to do Quick setup to avoid Proxy errors with create-react-app 2.0 or higher

-- You need to install the package below in the client directory :
+- Install the package below in the client directory :

 ```
   npm install http-proxy-middleware --save